Monodromy factorizations of lines on del Pezzo surfaces: Preliminaries

 \subsection{Elliptic Lefschetz fibrations}

 It is well known that an elliptic LF $f\colon X\to S^2$ has Euler characteristic $\chi(X)=12n$ for some $n\ge1$; see \cite{M}.
-In particular, $f$ has $12n$ singular fibres, and its monodromy factorizations has $12n$ factors $t_{c_i}$.
+In particular, $f$ has $12n$ singular fibres, and its monodromy factorization has $12n$ factors $t_{c_i}$.
 Such $X$ are said to be of type $E(n)$.
-Moishezon proved \cite[Theorem 9]{M} that $n$ characterizes $X$ up to LF-isomorphism. \begin{Thm} Let $f_i\colon X_i\to S^2$, $i=1,2$, be LFs of type $E(n)$.
-Then any identification of basic fibres in $X_i$ can be extended to a LF-isomorphism $\Phi\colon X_1\to X_2$.
-In particular, arbitrary monodromy factorizations of the $f_i$ are Hurwitz-equivalent with respect to any chosen identification of basic fibres. \end{Thm}
+Moishezon proved \cite[Theorem 9]{M} that $n$ characterizes $X$ up to isomorphism.